marschall-lab/GFAffix/README.md

     - Log output not informative enough?
 Try 'RUST_LOG=debug gfaffix ...'

 USAGE:
-    gfaffix [FLAGS] [OPTIONS] <graph>
+    gfaffix [OPTIONS] <GRAPH>

 ARGS:
-    <graph>    graph in GFA1 format
+    <GRAPH>    graph in GFA1 format

-FLAGS:
-    -c, --check_transformation    Verifies that the transformed parts of the graphs spell out the identical sequence as in the original graph.
-Only for debugging purposes.
-    -h, --help                    Prints help information
-    -V, --version                 Prints version information

 OPTIONS:
-    -x, --dont_collapse <no-collapse-path>
-            Do not collapse nodes on a given paths ("P" lines) that match given regular expression [default:  ]
+    -c, --check_transformation
+            Verifies that the transformed parts of the graphs spell out the identical sequence as in the original graph.
+Only for debugging purposes

+    -h, --help
+            Print help information

-    -o, --output_refined <refined-graph-out>
+    -o, --output_refined <REFINED_GRAPH_OUT>
-            write refined graph in GFA1 format to supplied file [default:  ]
+            Write refined graph in GFA1 format to supplied file [default: " "]

-    -t, --output_transformation <transformation-out>
+    -t, --output_transformation <TRANSFORMATION_OUT>
-            report original nodes and their corresponding walks in refined graph to supplied file [default:  ]
+            Report original nodes and their corresponding walks in refined graph to supplied file [default: " "]

+    -V, --version
+            Print version information

+    -x, --dont_collapse <NO_COLLAPSE_PATH>
+            Do not collapse nodes on a given paths ("P" lines) that match given regular expression [default: " "]
 ```

 ## Execution